Vonage/vivid-3/docs/ui-test/readme.md

 2. Change the version in the dockerfile
 3. Install locally: npm i && npx playwright install
 4. Rebuild the image: `npx nx run components:e2e --task=build`
-5. Bump the tag: `docker tag vivid-visual-tests-img drizzt99/vonage:1.x.x`
-6. Push to the repository: `docker push drizzt99/vonage:1.x.x`
+5. Push to the repository: `docker push vivid3/vonage:latest`
-7. Run the tests: `npx nx run components:e2e` to ensure everything works fine
+6. Run the tests: `npx nx run components:e2e` to ensure everything works fine
-8. Update the relevant `yml` files that are using this image to use the new version.
+7. Update the relevant `yml` files that are using this image to use the new version.

 ## Checking the tests